Join Our Campaign

 Lock into Fixed Term Contract as Business Electricity Prices Rise

-Cash-strapped businesses, electricity customers, and households should consider locking into fixed energy tariffs as suppliers compete for customers following Scottish and Southern Energy's (SSE) 8.2% price rise.
+Cash-strapped businesses, Business Comparison customers, and households should consider locking into fixed energy tariffs as suppliers compete for customers following Scottish and Southern Energy's (SSE) 8.2% price rise.
 Locking into medium or long-term deals could help stave off winter bill shocks.

 More suppliers are expected to announce inflation-busting price rises as soon as winter approaches.
 Consumers should opt for certainty by considering the fixed-term deals being offered by suppliers battling it out for business.